akeneo/pim-helpcenter/content/md/permissions-settings/access-rights-on-products.md

 They are three levels of access based on the attribute groups.
 Each one is described in the sections below.

 ### The edition right
-If a user **has rights to edit product information** for a specific attribute group (ie its user groups have at least the `Allowed to edit attribute` permission):
+If a user **has rights to edit product information** for a specific attribute group (ie his user groups have at least the `Allowed to edit attribute` permission):
 *   In the product form, the values of all the attributes of the group are enabled and they can be edited
 *   When using a product import, the values of all the attributes of the group can be updated
 *   When exporting products, the values of all attributes of the group will be exported

 ### The view right
-If a user **has rights to only view product information** for a specific attribute group (ie its user groups only have the `Allowed to view attribute` permission):
+If a user **has rights to only view product information** for a specific attribute group (ie his user groups only have the `Allowed to view attribute` permission):
 *   In the product form, the values of all the attributes of the group are disabled and they can't be edited
 *   When using a product import, the values of all attributes of the group cannot be updated
 *   When exporting products, the values of all attributes of the group will be exported